pipobimbo/DAppNodeDocs/docs/user-guide/ui/initial-configurations/select-a-client.md

 The cons are:

 - You need free space on the disk to be able to allocate an ethereum node.
 Currently, May 2021 the size is 439 GB.
-- You can connect this node to your metamask and do operations with it.
 - Some machines with low resources perhaps can't run this kind of node.

 ## Option: use remote during syncing or error